Jessime/Jessime.github.io/_posts/2022-12-24-forgetting-how-to-care.md

 * We've taken a couple trips to see family and he's refused to go.
 This point is slightly complicated by some family drama, but he seems unconcerned with maintaining relationships.
 * The many hours he spends on the computer are completely mindless.
 He goes to Facebook and clicks whatever he sees: boxing, cute dogs, women, Ukraine war videos, old westerns.
 I suppose we're all guilty of too much screen time, but this is an extreme.

+---

+__Note:__ I didn't finish writing this post in December, and I don't want to finish it now (6 months later).
+But it has some value to me as is, so I'm leaving it up.